murondj/megr2156-design-portfolio/docs/assignments/A01/index.md

 ## Decide

+The objectives for this section is to implement a design choice and defend the position of the layout of the home page of the portfolio.

 As an engineer it is important that everything is organized and readily available.
+It is also important to be able to sell yourself to an employer and exemplify your work.
+The home page should have a very brief summary of what the user is expecting to see when entering the portfolio.
+There should be no confusion on where anything is or how to navigate the site.
+This home page is kept short, explaining the main function of the portfolio as a hub for the Sophomore Design Class assignments, with future intent of adding personal or career projects.

+Changing the layout
 ## Communicate

 ### Task 1 and 2: Populate the Portfolio